valentin2105/Kubernetes-Saltstack/README.md

 - Kubernetes-master H/A will be available soon (need some tests).
 - It work and created for Debian / Ubuntu distributions.
 (PR welcome for Fedora/RedHat support).
+- The post_install script install Calico, Kube-DNS, Kubernetes Dashboard and Helm in your cluster.
 - You can easily upgrade software version on your cluster by changing values in `pillar/cluster_config.sls` and apply a `state.highstate`.
 - This configuration use ECDSA certificates (you can switch to `rsa` if needed in `certs/*.json`).
 - If you add a node, just add the hostname in `kubernetes-csr.json` , relaunch the last `cfssl` command and apply a `state.highstate`